 Configuration and Context Management

 This outline delves into the mechanism by which Docker CLI stores and manages user configurations, contexts (representing diverse Docker environments), and credentials.
-We’ll analyze the config
+We’ll analyze the config, context, and credentials packages.

 Configuration